pnp/powershell/documentation/Set-PnPPage.md

 ```

 ### -LayoutType
 Sets the layout type of the page.
-(Default = Article)

 ```yaml
 Type: PageLayoutType